hneth/riskyr/_app/about_riskyr.md

 #### A. Basic functionality:

+User inputs:

+- display 4 current environment parameters on left column
+- make current title smaller and add current source information in 2nd text field
 - enable slider inputs of population size _N_ on log scale (to allow precise small and large numbers)
 - enable precise inputs of parameters `prev`, `sens`, and `spec` (e.g. as ratios)

+Representations:

+- add current metrics (accuracy measures, PPV/NPV) to tabs of nf `tree`, contingency `table`, and mosaic plot
-- define plot of icon array
+- define plot and options for _icon array_
 - provide options for
      - shuffling current population and
      - sampling from population
   in data table and icon array)

 #### B. User interface:

-- add current colors and metrics to tabs of nf `tree`, contingency `table`, and mosaic plot.
+- add current colors to tabs of nf `tree`, contingency `table`, and mosaic plot.
 - make current set of colors user customizable
 - allow saving and exporting current parameters set (environments)
 - allow saving and exports of graphs